Vinayaka chaturthi, Ganesh chaturthi 2021 date, this year the festival falls on Friday, 10th September.

 Soak chana (kondakadalai) the before night itself for sundal.
 (Check below for recipe link)

 Also you can prepare sweet pooranam and ellu pooranam before day.
 (Check below for recipe link)

 Decide the menu the before day itself and plan what you are going to do.
-This will make a lot of difference and make your work easier.
+Moreover this will make a lot of difference and actually make your work easier.

 For lunch, you can either make full meals with vadai payasam, or also do mixed rice varieties along with vadai and sakkarai pongal.
 Refer this post for making variety rice lunch.

 On Vinayagar sathurthi day, after head bath, soak rice for maakolam.
 If you are using homemade rice flour, soak rice for that too.
 You can also use store bought rice flour or idiyappam flour (the flour should be very fine for soft and moist mothagam/ kozhukattai layer).